Today marks the conclusion to Equinox Staking and the official launch of the first phase of the Injective Mainnet!

 The function of the Peggy contract is to facilitate efficient, bidirectional cross-chain transfers of ERC-20 tokens from Ethereum to the Injective Chain.
 Unlike other token bridge setups, the Injective Peggy bridge is a decentralized, non-custodial bridge operated solely by the validators on Injective.
 The bridge is secured by the proof of stake security of the Injective Chain, as deposits and withdrawals are processed in accordance to attestations made by at least two thirds of the validators based on consensus staking power.

-While we are confident in the security of the bridge, out of an abundance of caution in this early phase, we have temporarily placed an additional level of defense on the Peggy contract by enabling contract upgradability and an emergency pause capability controlled by a 3 of 5 multisig held by the Injective team.
-Although doing so is admittedly less fully decentralized than we aspire to be, we believe that it’s better practice to err on the side of conservativeness particularly in the Canary chain phase of the mainnet.
-Nevertheless, we aim to relinquish this administrative capability as soon as possible in order to be fully decentralized which has always been our core ethos.
+Many community members have expressed overwhelming confidence in the security of the bridge, but it is important to err on the side of caution in this early phase.
+To that end, an additional level of defense has temporarily been placed on the Peggy contract by enabling contract upgradability and an emergency pause capability controlled by a 3 of 5 multisig held by the Injective Labs team.
+Although doing so is admittedly less fully decentralized than desired, many would agree that it is important to prioritize conservativeness particularly in the Canary chain phase of the mainnet.
+Nevertheless, this administrative capability will hopefully be relinquished as soon as possible in order to facilitate full decentralization which has always been Injective's core ethos.

 The orchestrator is an off-chain relayer that every Injective Chain validator operates which serves the function of transmitting ERC-20 token transfer data from Ethereum to the Injective Chain.